-Saturday 8:30am Check-In for Participants & Volunteers 9:00am Orientation (rules for the day, filling out bubble sheets, going over schedule, etc.) 9:20am Begin Judging Phase 10:00am Go over correct answers for Judging Phase 10:15am Begin Slide Test Phase 10:45am Begin Written Exam Phase 11:30am Participants go to Holding Room.
+8:30am Check-In for Participants & Volunteers 9:00am Orientation (rules for the day, filling out bubble sheets, review schedule, etc.) 9:20am Begin Judging Phase 10:00am Go over correct answers for Judging Phase 10:15am Begin Slide Test Phase 10:45am Begin Written Exam Phase

+Participants go to Holding Room.
 Participants will stay in the Holding Room until a designated volunteer instructs them to go onto the next phase of the contest.
-This would be a good time for lunches, etc. 11:30am Skills Phase, Stations Phase and Team Problems Phase begin 3:00pm Depending on size of contest, participants may wrap up around this time.
+This would be a good time for lunches, etc. Stations Phase and Team Problems Phase begin Depending on size of contest, participants may wrap up around this time.
 They are welcome to leave once they have completed all the phases.